 ♦ The wide-ranging overshoot crisis was reduced to the single issue of climate change.

-♦ The IPCC was set up to distort the scientific research on this issue and to propose feeble policy prescriptions.
+♦ The IPCC was established to distort the scientific research on this issue and to propose feeble policy prescriptions.

-♦ The emissions fallacy was concocted to divert attention away from the real problem of excessive greenhouse gas concentrations.
+♦ The emissions fallacy was concocted to divert attention away from the real problem of unsafe greenhouse gas concentrations.

 ♦ Geoengineering, which is the only way to restore the Earth’s energy balance, was viciously demonized.